src-d/blog/content/post/asdf.md

 print(buffer.getvalue().decode("utf-8", errors="backslashreplace"))
 ```

-zlib algorithm is very efficient at compressing zeros, so the result is expected and awesome:
+The zlib algorithm is very efficient at compressing zeros, so the result is expected and awesome:

 ```
 #ASDF 1.0.0